stratum/stratum/stratum/docs/setup_guide_barefoot_tofino_onos.md

 :warning: **Important**: Huge table allocation **must** be activated on the host system, see [here](https://github.com/stratum/stratum/blob/master/stratum/hal/bin/barefoot/README.md#huge-pages--dma-allocation-error).

-:pencil2: You can tunnel the ports exposed by Stratum (P4Runtime, gNMI, gNOI) via SSH tunnels:
+:pencil2: (Optional) You can tunnel the ports exposed by Stratum (P4Runtime, gNMI, gNOI) via SSH tunnels:

 ```
 for port in 9339 28000; do